Traumatic Dental Injuries Treatment Specialist in Washington DC and Woodbridge VA

-Our professional dentists Dr. Ali Manesh, DMD & Dr. Moein Darjani, DDS treat all kinds of traumatic dental injuries near you.
+Accidental or sports-related injuries can result in traumatic dental damage.
+Most of these wounds are minor, like chipped teeth.
+Our dentists Dr. Ali Manesh, DMD, and Dr. Moein Darjani, DDS, treat all kinds of traumatic dental injuries.
 Get treated today at an affordable cost.
-For more information, please call us or book an appointment online.
-We serve patients from Washington DC, Woodbridge VA, Arlington VA, Lorton VA, Manassas VA, Springfield VA, Alexandria VA, and Silver Spring MD.
+For more information, please contact us or book an appointment online.
+We have convenient locations to serve you in Washington, DC, and Woodbridge, VA.

 Table of Contents:

 Most chipped or fractured tooth crowns can be repaired either by reattaching the broken piece or by placing a tooth-colored filling.
 If a significant portion of the tooth crown is broken off, an artificial crown or “cap” may be needed to restore the tooth.

 If the pulp is exposed or damaged after a crown fracture, root canal treatment may be needed.
 These injuries require special attention.
 If breathing through your mouth or drinking cold fluids is painful, bite on clean, moist gauze or cloth to help relieve symptoms until reaching your dentist’s office.
 Never use topical oral pain medications (such as Anbesol®) or ointments, or place aspirin on the affected areas to eliminate pain symptoms.

 Injuries in the back teeth often include fractured cusps, cracked teeth and the more serious split tooth.
 If cracks extend into the root, root canal treatment and a full coverage crown may be needed to restore function to the tooth.
 Split teeth may require extraction.